jpverkamp/blog/content/reviews/books/Mike Mignola/Hellboy/1 - Hellboy, Vol. 1 Seed of Destruction.md

 ---
 > If I have a real name, I've never known it.
 I'm called Hellboy.

-I recently discovered [comiXology](https://www.comixology.com/) (mostly for reading {{< goodreads book="Fullmetal Alchemist, Vol. 1" >}}).
+I recently discovered [comiXology](https://www.comixology.com/) (mostly for reading [[Fullmetal Alchemist, Vol. 1]]()).
 Hellboy was one of the comiXology Unlimited suggested reads.
 Free trial?
 Let's do it.

 <!--more-->